Rifushigi/zta-poc/ARCHITECTURE_DEEP_DIVE.md

 ## 11. Scalability Considerations

 ### Horizontal Scaling

 The architecture supports horizontal scaling:

 **Stateless Services**: Backend services are stateless and can be scaled horizontally.

-**Load Balancing**: Kong provides load balancing across multiple service instances.
+**Load Balancing**: The Express Gateway provides load balancing across multiple service instances.

 **Database Scaling**: PostgreSQL can be scaled using read replicas and connection pooling.